PSHE & Citizenship

 PSHE is a school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Evidence shows that well-delivered PSHE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

-There are always occasions where teachers may feel it necessary to teach PSHE as a result of an issue arisen in their own class.
+There are always occasions where teachers may feel it necessary to teach PSHE as a result of an issue arisen in their own class and features on a daily basis for our younger children as they adapt to working with others, getting on and how to successfully resolve any conflict which may arise.
 PSHE can, and is included in other curriculum areas and aims to develop skills and attributes such as resilience, self-esteem, risk-management, team-working and critical thinking in the context of living and learning.